 HealthKit stores and aggregates the user's health data, such as height, weight, distance walked, blood pressure, and so on.
-This data is stored in Data Protection class Complete Protection, which means it is accessible only after a user enters their passcode or uses Touch ID to unlock the device.
+This data is stored in Data Protection class Complete Protection, which means it is accessible only after a user enters their passcode or uses Touch ID or Face ID to unlock the device.